Aspirin / codeine Side Effects

 18. Surks MI, Sievert R "Drugs and thyroid function."
 N Engl J Med 333 (1995): 1688-94

-Not all side effects for aspirin / codeine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of aspirin / codeine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about aspirin/codeine